N. Korea summit back on, Trump says after meeting Kim envoy - Journal du Cameroun

 US President Donald Trump said Friday he will meet North Korea’s Kim Jong Un as originally scheduled on June 12 for a historic summit after extraordinary Oval Office talks with a top envoy from Pyongyang.

-Speaking after more than an hour of talks with Kim Yong Chol in the Oval Office, Trump told reporters that denuclearization — and a formal end to the decades-old Korean war — would be on the table in Singapore.
+After more than an hour of discussion with Kim Yong Chol, Trump told reporters that denuclearization — and a formal end to the decades-old Korean war — would be on the table in Singapore.

-But the US leader warned that he did not expect to immediately sign a deal to bring a halt to the North’s nuclear program.
+But the US president warned that he did not expect to immediately sign a deal to bring a halt to the reclusive regime’s nuclear program.

 “I never said it goes in one meeting.
-I think it’s going to be a process, but the relationships are building and that’s very positive,” he said, after waving farewell to the North Korean envoy, Kim’s right-hand man.
+I think it’s going to be a process, but the relationships are building and that’s very positive,” he said, after waving farewell to the North Korean leader’s right-hand man.

 – Ending the war –

-Trump said they had discussed formally ending the Korean War, which has been largely frozen since an armistice ended hostilities, but not the underlying conflict, in 1953.
+The Korean War has been largely frozen since an armistice ended hostilities, but not the underlying conflict, in 1953.
 Since then, there have been occasional clashes on the divided peninsula.

 “Historically it’s very important, but we’ll see.
 We did discuss that, the ending of the Korean War.
 Can you believe we’re talking about the ending of the Korean War?”